Princeton Project 55 Fellowships: Launch a life of civic leadership

 2) an alumni mentor

-	3) structured seminars
+3) structured seminars and enrichment activities

 This formative, immersive experience instills in each Fellow a greater awareness of critical social issues, a deeper understanding of their capacity to bring about change, and a lifelong commitment to civic engagement.
 Fellows are able to affect social change by contributing to an organizational mission that is personally and professionally meaningful to their future.

 Partner organizations have hired Project 55 Fellows to work in sectors such as urban policy, healthcare, mass incarceration, youth development, climate change, educational equity, arts education, and civil rights, to name a few.
 New organizations are added every year, with AlumniCorps actively seeks new partnerships based on community needs and the interests of recent Princeton graduates.
 Our partner organizations range from traditional nonprofits to major foundations to public-private partnerships, and Fellows are exposed to a range of methods for creating social change.
 Project 55 partner organizations provide Fellows with significant responsibility and meaningful supervision as they work on projects that matter and gain skills.

 Each Fellow is matched with an alumni mentor who can provide professional advice, introduce the Fellow to the community, and serve as an ongoing resource throughout the Fellowship year.
 Mentors take their Fellows out to dinner, show them what’s great about their new city, troubleshoot issues as they arise at work, provide advice on careers and graduate school, and challenge the Fellows to think about what kind of leaders they want to be.